Join the conversation

-While the convenience of a quick repair might be tempting, understanding the risks associated with fixed tyres and the advantages of new tyre replacements is crucial for your safety and the vehicle's longevity.
+While the convenience of a quick repair might be tempting, there are risks associated with tyres that have been fixed.

 Punctures

-Commonly caused by sharp objects on the road or sever impact – such as driving over a pothole.
-Punctures are the most frequent type of tyre damage.
+Commonly caused by sharp objects.
+Or driving over a large pothole.
+Punctures are perhaps one of the most common types of damage.

 Sidewall Damage

-This includes cuts, cracks, or bulges on the tyre’s sidewall.
+This could includes cuts, cracks, or bulges to the sidewall.

-Such damage is usually irreparable, as the sidewall is crucial to the tyre's health and the ability to withstand high levels of air pressure.
+Such damage is usually irreparable.
+The sidewall is crucial to the tyre's structure and ability to withstand high levels of air pressure.

 Tread Wear